scaddick/ToyRobot/README.md

-if I had more time to work on this I would like to have included the ability to read in commands from a text file, add a second robot to control independently, checks between robots whether the location they are moving to is valid and currently accessible.
+if I had more time to work on this I would like to have included the ability to read in commands from a text file, add a second robot to control independently, checks between robots whether the location they are moving to is valid and currently accessible. add multiple types of toys that could be placed on the table with their own instructions hence inconsistent naming of toy/robot

 there is limited commenting withing the code, I aim to have the functions as readable without the need for comments as much as possible.